Marskeswaledale.com

 A railway that never was: Richmond to Reeth

-There was a seventy year history behind attempts to get a railway to Reeth – these proposals ultimately foundered when the First World War broke out.
-Had the railway been built Marske, and perhaps also Hudswell and Marrick, would surely have had stations!
+This page tells the tale of attempts to build a railway west of Richmond to Reeth and beyond.
+There was a seventy year history behind attempts to get a railway to Reeth.
+The proposals ultimately foundered when the First World War broke out.
+Had the railway been built then the village of Marske, and perhaps also Hudswell and Marrick, would surely have had stops!
+Alas it was not to be.

 1846: Richmond gets a railway